AIMMS Function Reference - Dialog Functions

 A scalar string parameter in which the selected date is returned ac-cording to the date format specified in format.

-A scalar integer expression in the range 1 of rows to be displayed in the date selectiond dialog box.
+of rows to be displayed in the date selectiond dialog box.

-A scalar integer expression in the range 1 of columns to be displayed in the date selectiond dialog box.
+of columns to be displayed in the date selectiond dialog box.

 The procedure returns 1 if the user completed the date selection dialog boxsuccessfully, or 0 otherwise.